Is 2D Feature Animation Truly Dead?

 As of the time of this writing, Disney pretty much got rid off all their 2D animators and have no plans to make any new 2D animated movies.
 They will all be CG.

 I wrote about this a couple of weeks ago but I think it was kinda lost in the post.
 Especially since it was at the bottom the post and I didn’t make a video of version of my essay.
-I’m bringing it up again because I’d really like your opinion The-Hat-Building-webon this topic.
+I’m bringing it up again because I’d really like your opinion on this topic.

 Last week my colleagues at The Corner Booth went to the “hat building” at Disney and spoke to Dale Baer.
 We asked him about 2D animation and he confirmed that it was dead.
 At least, as far as feature film animation is concerned.